Best Lehenga Tailor In Delhi

 7) Buy Embellishments As An Afterthought

-Lehengas are traditionally embellished with gold or silver embroidery and mirrorwork which can get quite expensive.
+Lehengas are traditionally embellished with gold or silver embroidery and mirrorwork, which can get quite expensive.
 But that doesn’t mean you need to buy all of your embellishments before you start sewing.

 ADDITIONAL QUESTIONS